 Most of us are doing our best to live a robust and meaningful life, and to enjoy the journey.
 This is an attempt to coax out those experiences we find most meaningful, or enjoyable, or interesting, or funny, or poignant.
 The types of stories that need to be shared.

 Considering this journey is starting in 2018, when I am already 55 years old, there will of course be thousands of days and hundreds of adventures not put down here.
+I have been very fortunate in this life to have lived all over the world and to realize many of the dreams I had when I was a young man.
 I will slowly, over time, go back and re-create what makes sense and slot it into the correct chronology.
 So this will be a fluid medium– with forward evolution of new adventures and re-creating times past.